coskundeniz/ad_clicker/README.md

 # ad_clicker

-### Use [premium version](https://github.com/coskundeniz/google-ad-clicker-premium) for more features and better stability.
+### Use [premium version](https://github.com/coskundeniz/google-ad-clicker-premium) for free for more features and better stability.

 ---